-Student Schedule Breaks Lunch 7 1/2 hr./day 15 min. in the morning & 15 min. in the afternoon 30 min.
-4 hr./day 20 min at mid-point of schedule n/a
+Future Professional Schedule Breaks Lunch 7 1/2 hr/day 15 min. in the morning & 15 min. in the afternoon 30 min.
+6 hr/day 10 min. in the morning & 10 min in the afternoon N/A

-- 14. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
+- 12. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - 1.
+Students who leave school premises before end of day.
+Must document their time by clocking out on CourseKey, signing the sign-out sheet, and talking to an instructor. - 2.
+Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - 3.
 Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 15.
-Students may not clock in or out for another student. - 16.
+Students will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
+Students may not clock in or out for another student. - 14.
 Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.